tpascarella/sr50/docs/ffe.md

 ![The financial freedom equation](/img/financial-freedom-equation-dark.svg)

+## This is The "Finish Line" You Should Look to Cross

 This is the first point where you don't need your employer's permission to sustain your lifestyle.
 As you'll soon find out, that is determined by how high you can get your Savings Rate.

 :::note